 - It is difficult to know the true confidence interval though for most problems.
 Bootstrap is more correct than the standard intervals obtained by using sample variance and assumptions of normality.

-- Bootstrapping is likewise a suitable method that shuns the cost of restating the experiment to get other groups of sample data.
+- Bootstrapping is likewise a suitable method that shuns the cost of restarting the experiment to get other groups of sample data.

 - Bootstrap does not provide overall finite-sample guarantees.